In this article, we will discuss 17 health and spiritual benefits of playing Bible games.

 As you focus on this selected information, you pay attention to the details.
 Hence, you’re more likely to avoid mistakes such as misreading a question on a Bible trivia game.
 Not reading it well leads to wrong answers.

-With this level of focus and span of attention, you develop mental grit as well.
+With this level of focus and span of attention, you also develop mental grit.
 That is, you endure challenges with a patient yet uncompromising spirit.

 Here’s living proof!